dynamsoft-docs/capture-vision-docs/enums/core/corner-type.md

 # Enumeration CornerType

-Describes how the corner is formed by its sides.
+`CornerType` describes how the corner is formed by its sides.

 ```cpp
 typedef enum CornerType